netfocusinc/argh/README.md

 # Argh

-Parse php command line arguments with ease so you can focus on your application.
+Parse PHP command line arguments with ease so you can focus on your CLI application.

+# UNDER DEVELOPMENT

+This project is currently under active development of its initial release.
+Everything here (including this README) is subject to frequent change, and errors.
+This project should not be relied on for any production environment.

 ## Getting Started